Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 How to Protect Your Home From Termites

-If termites are identified, early action is critical.
-Many homeowners begin searching for how to get rid of termites in Wilmington after swarmers appear, but prevention and monitoring are more effective than waiting.
+If termites are identified, early action matters most.
+Many homeowners begin searching for how to get rid of termites in Wilmington after swarmers appear, but prevention and monitoring are far more effective than waiting.

 Protective steps include: